Deer Carcass Transportation

 - Antlers, including antlers attached to skull caps, if the skull cap is cleaned of all brain and muscle tissue.

 - Upper canine teeth, also known as "buglers", "whistlers", or "ivories".

-- Heads, if they are delivered to a taxidermist licensed by the Indiana Department of Natural Resources within 72 hours after entry.
+- Heads, if they are delivered to a taxidermist licensed by the DNR within 72 hours after entry.
 A taxidermist accepting such a head must dispose of discarded tissue from the head at a landfill permitted by the Indiana Department of Environmental Management or through a renderer licensed by the BOAH.

 - Finished taxidermist mounts.

 For more information on Indiana's carcass import restrictions, contact:

 1202 E. 38th St.